You are hereHome › Key Initiatives

 Learning Management System (LMS) Pilot: Driven by U-M's institutional academic strategy, and as embodied in the IT Strategic Plan (including engaged learning, digital education, and control of the digital scholarly environment), the university is piloting the first major component of the Unizin digital education ecosystem, the Canvas learning management system (LMS).
 Canvas is a cloud-based LMS developed by Instructure, Inc. It is used by more than 600 colleges and universities and features streamlined instructional workflows, improved collaboration, and the ability to integrate with many external tools.
 Canvas offers several enhanced learning capabilities not currently available in CTools, including: Peer feedback; Learning outcome mapping; online rubrics; learning analytics and other features.
 The university will conduct pilots with at least 15 courses and 2,000 students each in the fall and winter term.

 Advanced Research Computing: High-speed storage allows researchers to better optimize their computing throughput by having storage that can better keep up with rapidly increasing computation speeds.
 The high-speed storage service is part of an overall set of tiered storage offerings that meet a variety of performance and price points for researchers.
-At least 3 researchers from more than one unit will pilot the service this fiscal year.

 Wi-Fi in Academic Spaces: This multi-year effort will improve the campus Wi-Fi network in academic spaces, with a goal of bringing the network to a consistent standard of coverage, capacity and capability that permits our students, faculty, and staff to teach, learn, and work anytime and anywhere in these facilities.
 The next phase of this project will add to and/or upgrade the current coverage in 12 of the 18 identified buildings by the end of this fiscal year, as well as focus on the completion and submittal of a business case, funding request and implementation approach and building prioritization to executive officers.